Sextape (song): Music and lyrics

 Musically, "Sextape" is a shoegaze song that has been described as one of Deftones' most sensual works.
 Walter Tunis of the Lexington Herald-Leader called it "the closest thing the Deftones offered to a slice of pure pop reflection", while Ian Cohen of Uproxx noted that it avoids the band's usual "metallic defense mechanics" in favor of an "oceanic groove".
 Revolver's Gregory Adams wrote that, despite its "gentle emo drive", it serves as a more explicit continuation of the "aquatic sensuality" found in "Cherry Waves".
 Chuck Campbell in the Knoxville News Sentinel wrote that Deftones return to their "distinctive dreamy maelstroms" on the "sweet-swirling" track, while Carla Meyer writing for The Kansas City Star characterized it as "hypnotic", "more balm than blast", and reflective of the therapeutic atmosphere of the recording sessions for their sixth studio album Diamond Eyes (2010).

 "Sextape" is built on what the frontman Chino Moreno described as "three notes that go through the whole" song, which he called "lush and beautiful".
 According to Andrew Burgess of MusicOMH, the track "opens with delay-heavy guitar and keyboard interplay", while Sputnikmusic's Simon K. noted its "wonderfully spacey reverb guitar parts".
-Jason Pettigrew writing for Alternative Press highlighted its "jangly tremolo guitars a la U2" and the keyboardist Frank Delgado's "soothing textures", describing the song as "a delicate respite".
+Jason Pettigrew writing for Alternative Press highlighted its "jangly tremolo guitars a la U2" (Note: The effect used both on the song and by U2 is delay, not tremolo.) and the keyboardist Frank Delgado's "soothing textures", describing the song as "a delicate respite".
 In Slant Magazine, Matthew Cole observed that the band's guitarists create "a perfectly lovely wall of early Pumpkins/Cocteau Twins–inspired dream-pop".
 Pettigrew described Moreno's singing as "gentle pillow talk", while Cole wrote that he "spoils things by aiming the chorus straight for the Bono-sphere".
 Burgess added that the song "culminates with a celestial hook that wouldn't have sounded out of place on an Incubus album".

 Moreno described the lyrics to "Sextape" as emerging from an abstract and emotional process rather than a literal one, saying he had "no recollection of writing the words" and that he aimed to "paint a picture of a feeling".
 Adams wrote that Moreno appears "lubed-up for 'hours of pleasure' once the 'ocean takes [him] in'", interpreting the lyrics "the sound of the waves collide" as a "flowerier description of an ecstatic, earth-shattering sex scene".
 Aarik Danielson of the Columbia Daily Tribune also observed that Moreno "describes connection as collision, ocean waves meeting one another".
-Maura Johnston of The Boston Globe offered a broader interpretation, calling the song "searching and cavernous", with Moreno “looking for metaphysical clarity and closure while tethered to Earth".
+Maura Johnston of The Boston Globe called the song "searching and cavernous", with Moreno "looking for metaphysical clarity and closure while tethered to Earth".
 Brad Barrett of Drowned in Sound noted that even the song's intro carries "a moment of soothing clarity", enhanced by "layers of salacious lyrical harmonics" and "freewheeling imagery".